JoseBarreiros/H_RDT/ROBOTWIN_EVALUATION_README.md

 - **Solution:** Use absolute paths or ensure you're in the correct directory

 **Problem:** `eval.sh` changes directory incorrectly
 - **Solution:** The script uses absolute paths calculated from script location.
-If you see path errors, ensure `eval.sh` uses the path calculation shown in the guide (lines 14-17).
+If you see path errors, ensure you're running the script from the correct directory (`~/RoboTwin/policy/H-RDT/inference/robotwin2_example/H-RDT`).

+**Problem:** Wrong arguments passed to `eval.sh`
+- **Solution:** Run `./eval.sh` without arguments to see the usage message with correct argument format.

 ### Asset Issues